-- Context Time-to-live: specifies the time (in seconds) after which orphaned contexts (for example due to timeouts or broken connections) will be considered "dead" and cleaned up. - Configuration write timer: The in-core copy of the SOA Gateway configuration will be automatically saved to file after the specified interval (in seconds) elapsed.
-A value of 0 means the current configuration will never be saved back to the configuration file. - SELECT record limit: Limit the amount of records returned from a "select" or "select next" call.
+- Context Time-to-live: specifies the time (in seconds) after which orphaned contexts (for example due to timeouts or broken connections) will be considered "dead" and cleaned up. - Configuration write timer: The in-core copy of the Portus configuration will be automatically saved to file after the specified interval (in seconds) elapsed.
+A value of 0 means the current configuration will never be saved back to the configuration file. - SELECT record limit: Limit the amount of records returned from a "select" or "select next" call. - Trim repeating elements.
+This option only applies to Natural-based web services.
+Repeating array elements will be trimmed based on the first empty field found.
+For example, if the service returns . . .